dmusachio/PyMetaboleX/README.md

 - The scripts dynamically set input and output paths relative to the script location, facilitating easy execution from any environment.

-## Citation for MetabolomicsAnalyzer:
+## Citation for PyMetaboleX:
 Daniel Musachio.
-2024. *MetabolomicsAnalyzer: A Streamlined Workflow to Analyze Metabolomic Data in Python*.
+2024. *PyMetaboleX: A Streamlined Workflow to Analyze Metabolomic Data in Python*.
 Unpublished tool.
-Available at https://github.com/dmusachio/MetabolomicsAnalyzer.
+Available at https://github.com/dmusachio/PyMetaboleX.

 ## Contributing and Contact
 Contributions are welcome!
 If you have suggestions or improvements, please feel free to reach out to me at dmusachi@stanford.edu.
 Also, feel free to reach out for debuggining issues.
 I am very eager to have MetabolomicsAnalyzer help you in your research so please consider trying out this software and citing it if it produces something useful!
 Thank you very much!